freeCodeCamp/guide/pages/docs/certificates-guide/assignment-with-minus-equals/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Assignment with Minus Equals"
+title: "Assignment with Minus Equals"
+parent: "certificates-guide"
 ---

 Like the `+= operator`, `-=` subtracts a number from a variable.